elliefy/DataAnalysis_Network_Introduction/README.md

 Brief Introduction - Network visualization in online discussion forum
 ----------------
-This tutorial introduced how to visualize a network from "post-reply" relations in an online forum dataset.
+This tutorial introduced how to construe and visualize a network from "post-reply" relations in an online forum dataset.

 Preparation - Install packages
 ----------------